 There are several mistakes breeders commonly make that reduce the appeal of their pups to the puppy buyer market.
 All are avoidable.

 I know that the bigger breeders out there love to malign the so-called “backyard breeder” and brainwash the public to avoid them at all costs.
-However, the truth is that the backyard has the highest potential of turning out the best quality pups for the pet market!
+However, the truth is that the backyard has the highest potential of turning out the best quality pups for the pet market than a large kennel!
 So, keep your dog breeding business at a small, family scale.
 Only at this scale can you afford the time to handle each and every pup each and every day (where cute little puppies are concerned, it’s not hard to train and recruit your gentle children, friends, and relatives to help!).

 Another big mistake is in not taking the trouble to observe and type your pups according to their personality.
 Buying a pup is a big decision, and it is also confusing – it’s very hard to tell in a short visit the kind of dog the puppy is likely to grow into, and since you will be stuck with your choice for years, it can be a very stressful and worrying decision!
 Instead, imagine yourself as a puppy buyer who goes along to a breeder who takes the time to find out the kind of dog that will suit their needs then matches you up with the exact pup with the right temperament and personality for you.
 How impressed would you be?
 How much more confident would you feel about choosing that pup?
+And that breeder?
 This is yet another way that you can outshine all your competitors in the dog breeding industry and deliver outstanding service!
-But such great “matching” is only possible if you get to know each puppy individually, and this, again, can only be achieved by operating at the “backyard” scale.
+But such great “matching” is only possible if you get to know each puppy individually, or better yet, personality test them, and this, again, is best achieved by operating at the “backyard” scale.

 Your pups should be healthy, vermin-free and attractive – a credit to you as a breeder.
 Give them a bath and groom before presenting them to prospective buyers.
 If they are of a breed that is customarily clipped, then clip them as well.
 I like to buy cheap colorful collars to put on the pups (first remove bells and things that might choke your pups).
 This is a finishing touch that renders them irresistible, and also makes it easier for clients to choose a favorite.
 It also makes it easier for you to identify the chosen pup and match it up with the correct owner later on.
-However, the puppies will try and pull each other’s collars off, so it is prudent to back up your ID system with nailpolish inside an earflap.
+However, the puppies will try and pull each other’s collars off, so it is prudent to back up your ID system with nailpolish inside an earflap, or better yet, microchipping (with a microchip scanner on hand in house).
 Don’t give them a big meal just before people arrive as they will more than likely be sleepy and dull when you want them to be active, playful and alert.

 Before you advertise, check your list of people waiting for your pups, check if they still need a pup, and let them know what you have.
 As your reputation and time in the industry grows, you will find that an increasing proportion of your litters are sold without advertising at all.